 The accompanying consolidated financial statements have been prepared under the assumption that the Company will continue as a going concern.
-The Company has incurred losses since its inception and does not have sufficient cash to fund normal operations and meet debt obligations for the next 12 months without deferring payment on certain current liabilities and/or raising additional funds.
+The Company is an exploration stage company and has incurred losses since its inception.
+The Company does not have sufficient cash to fund normal operations and meet debt obligations for the next 12 months without deferring payment on certain current liabilities and/or raising additional funds.
+During the three-months ended March 31, 2014, the Company raised \$200,000 net cash from the sale of 200 shares of Series B Preferred Stock, and \$230,489 net cash from the issuance of a note payable.
+The Company believes that the going concern condition cannot be removed with confidence until the Company has entered into a business climate where funding of its activities is more assured.